 An extension of time to file does not extend your time to pay; full payment must be made of any balance due with this automatic extension of time to file.
 You may pay by check, money order, electronic funds withdrawal, or credit card.
-If you want to make your payment by electronic funds withdrawal, which transfers funds directly from your bank account, you must use the Tax Department's Web application or e-file your extension request.
+If you want to make your payment by electronic funds withdrawal, which transfers funds directly from your bank account, you must use the Tax Department Web application or e-file your extension request.

-You must estimate your New York State, New York City, and Yonkers income taxes due, but be as exact as you can with the information you have.
+You must estimate your New York State, New York City, and Yonkers income taxes due, but be as exact as you can with the information you have (see Estimated income tax requirements on page 15).
 If we later determine that your estimate was not reasonable, the extension will not be allowed, and you may be subject to penalty and interest.
-In addition, you must also pay any sales or use tax due with your extension request.

-If you expect to receive a refund or anticipate having no amount of New York State, New York City or Yonkers income tax, or no sales or use tax remaining unpaid as of the due date of the return, you can file a copy of federal Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, instead of Form IT-370.
+If you expect to receive a refund or expect to owe New York State, New York City or Yonkers income tax, or no sales or use tax as of the due date of the return, you can file a copy of federal Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, instead of Form IT-370.
 When you file your New York State return, you must attach another copy of the federal extension to it.

-To file your extension electronically and learn about our payment options, access the Online Tax Center on the Tax Department Web site (www.nystax.gov).
+To file your New York State extension electronically and learn about our payment options, access the Online Tax Center on the Tax Department Web site (www.nystax.gov).

-Automatic two-month extension

-If you qualify for an automatic two-month extension of time to file your federal income tax return because (1) you are a U. S. citizen or a U. S. resident living and working abroad, or (2) you are in military service outside the U. S. and Puerto Rico when your 2006 return is due, you are entitled to a similar two-month extension to file your state return.
+Automatic two-month extension If you qualify for an automatic two-month extension of time to file your federal income tax return because: (1) you are a U. S. citizen or a U. S. resident living outside the U.S. and your main place of business or post of duty is outside the U.S. and Puerto Rico, or (2) you are in military service outside the U. S. and Puerto Rico when your 2007 return is due, you are entitled to a similar two-month extension to file your state return.
 The time to pay your New York State, New York City, and Yonkers income tax and any state or local sales or use tax is similarly automatically extended.
 You must attach to your New York State return a statement showing that you qualify for the federal automatic two-month extension.